 Beside me, Charlie leans over my desk to get a better view at my notebook and grins.
 “This’ll be fun.”

 “For you maybe,” I mutter back and will the bell to hurry up and ring.

-That name is not something we use often to describe our group in public, but it is, essentially what we are and the easiest way to refer to us as a whole.
+It’s not a name we use to describe ourselves in public, but it is, essentially, what we are and the easiest way to refer to our group as a whole.

 “You have a lot on your mind today.”
 Derrick says as we walk together towards the gym.
 Coming from anyone else a sentence with that phrasing would probably be a question, but from Derrick it’s a statement.

 Derrick is my best friend and the person who probably knows me best with the exception of Sara, and conveniently he’s also another member of the apprentices.
 Derrick is crazy tall, with broad shoulders.
 His dark curly hair is almost the same color as his skin, but his eyes are a warm brown that offsets his intense looks and makes him seem more friendly.
 At one point in time he was a scrawny kid, barely taller than me who has been 5′2 since the 9th grade, but a lot has changed since then of course.

 I shrug, keeping my eyes straight ahead and focus on giving off a “I’m fine.
 Nothing wrong over here” vibe.
 I can feel Derrick give me a sideways look.
 He’s always been able to read me too easily.

 I can tell that he wants to say more, but at that moment Charlie crashes into us from behind, throwing an arm around us both, which is slightly awkward due to the height difference, and I can’t help but take a moment to compare the two.
 Charlie is tall himself, but Derrick still has a couple of inches on him and while Derrick has become bulkier, Charlie is more on the lean side.
 They’re almost the definition of night and day.

 “Well if it isn’t my favorite set of wonder twins.
 Did you miss me?”